ControlCore-Project/Mediator/README.md

 # Building Mediator Container

+Log in to the server which you like to configure as the Mediator.

-Connect to the Server VM, assuming x.x.x.x to be the IP address of your server.
+If it is a remote AWS server, use ssh as below, assuming x.x.x.x to be the IP address of your server.
 ````
 $ ssh -i "controlcore.pem" ubuntu@x.x.x.x
 ````